hsorby/mapclient-docs/MAP-create-plugin.rst

 A Step Should
 -------------

  * Implement the configure method to configure the step.
 This is typically in the form of a dialog.
-When implementing this function the class method self._configureObserver() should be called to inform the application that the step configuration has finished.
+When implementing this function the class method self._configuredObserver() should be called to inform the application that the step configuration has finished.
  * Implement the getIdentifier/setIdentifier methods to return the identifier of the step.
  * Implement the serialize/deserialize methods.
 The steps should serialize and deserialize from a file on disk located at the given location.
  * Define a class attribute _icon.
 That is of the type QtGui.QImage.